5 Things My Profession Taught Me

 It’s what makes you a good doctor.
 You’ve to empathize with the patient and understand their suffering.
 It helps in the treatment too when you understand their condition you’ll help them better.
 It’s difficult to be empathic and still be unaffected by the suffering.
 It certainly takes a toll on us too.

 Never Give Up:

-You should never give up on a patient, no matter what final results are, everyone deserves a chance.
-The importance of a life is to the relatives so give your best shot.
+You should never give up on a patient, no matter what the final results are, everyone deserves a chance.
+The importance of life is to the relatives so give your best shot.

-No matter the condition, status, position, financial gains, I’ve learned to just see them as our patient and treat them equally.
+No matter the condition, status, position, or financial gain, I’ve learned to just see them as our patients and treat them equally.
 Treat them the best we can.

-I’ve improved a lot and I’ve integrated them in my daily practice.
+I’ve improved a lot and I’ve integrated them into my daily practice.
 With these important lessons, I’m still not done I want to be better so I’m open to learning more.

 I am taking my Alexa rank to the next level with Blogchatter: